 The analytic expression for this term is

-In this process, the electron emits a phonon that is being caught later on by the hole, or vice-versa.
+In this process, the electron emits a phonon that is being absorbed later on by the hole, or vice-versa.
 This term is exclusively off-diagonal, since the electron and the hole exchange momentum and are being scattered into different states.
-It will be non-zero when ${\vk_{v'}=\vk_{v}+\vq_{\ipho}}$ and ${\vk_{c'}=\vk_{c}+\vq_{\ipho}}$.
+It will be non-zero only when ${\vk_{v'}=\vk_{v}+\vq_{\ipho}+\mv{G}}$ and ${\vk_{c'}=\vk_{c}+\vq_{\ipho}+\mv{G}}$.